Preventing the spread of infectious diseases

 With a little common sense and the proper precautions, you can avoid infectious diseases and avoid spreading them.

 If you travelled to China in the last 14 days and feel sick with fever, cough, or difficulty breathing, you should:

 - Seek medical care right away.
 Before you go to a doctor’s office or emergency room, call ahead and tell them about your recent travel and your symptoms.

 What is the current situation?

-- This outbreak began in early December 2019 and continues to expand in scope and magnitude.
-Chinese health officials have reported hundreds of cases in the city of Wuhan and severe illness has been reported, including deaths.
-It has currently spread to Europe, USA and several Asian countries.
+- This outbreak began in early December 2019 and continued to expand in scope and magnitude.
+Chinese health officials have reported first cases in the city of Wuhan and severe illness has been reported, including deaths.
+It has spread to all around the world.

 According to the CDC, a person could be at risk if they have:

 - Fever and symptoms of lower respiratory illness, such as coughing or difficulty breathing, after travelling to Wuhan or having close contact with someone who was ill and is now under investigation for the virus in the past two weeks.

 - Fever or symptoms of lower respiratory illness after having close contact in the past two weeks with someone who’s been confirmed to have the virus.

 The CDC defined “close contact” as being within about 6 feet (1.8 m) “or within the room or care area” of a person with the coronavirus for a prolonged period without appropriate protective clothing, or “having direct contact with infectious secretions” of a person with the virus without protective clothing.